 2. Put limit orders into the market in a bid to catch beneficial rates during the anticipated extreme volatility as clarity emerges.

-3. Use forward or options contracts to hedge currency risk on an ongoing basis, allowing them to focus on the other risks that Brexit may pose to their business.
+3. Use options or forward contracts to hedge currency risk on an ongoing basis, allowing them to focus on the other risks that Brexit may pose to their business.

-Here at Equals Money, we combine advanced payments technology with deep currency expertise and give you access to a personal dealer who will help you understand and access the best options for your business.
+Here at Equals Money, we combine advanced payments technology with deep currency expertise and give you access to a personal dealer who will help you understand and access the best international payments for your business.

 Give us a call on 020 7778 9365 to speak with one of our experts and find out how Equals Money can help your business.
 You can also sign up to our Chief Economist’s daily market reports below.